colevandersWands/fosdem-2019/README.md

 > For an idea of how to implement this course, [check out the slideshow in this repo](http://janke-learning.github.io/fosdem-2019).

-A fully open course in computational literacy should have embedded into it's very essence ...
+To be successful, a fully open course in computational literacy should have embedded into it's very essence ...

 * [honesty](#honesty)
 * [agency](#agency)